 Rail enthusiasts, for example, must be sure to excuse themselves to wander back towards the lavatory.
 On the way, they’ll discover a cabinet with several scale-model steam engines and tenders.

-Even the bathroom itself is richly decorated and not to be missed.
+Even the bathroom is richly decorated and not to be missed.

-The self-propelled Sweet Train comprises just two cars.
+The self-propelled, daytime-only Sweet Train comprises just two cars.
 Car No. 1 has a more traditional, open seating plan.
 Car No. 2 consists of private “booths,” accessible through sliding wooden doors.

 Whichever you choose, you’ll marvel at the train’s richly decorated walls, plush furnishings and intricate, wooden sliding doors and shutters.